ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Domain Control Validation attempts to address UL1 by having the User demonstrate a relationship between the Application Service Provider issuing a Unique Token and that Unique Token appearing in the domain.
 Classes of Hazards include:

 * H1.
-Unique Token collision leading to an unassociated but matching Validation Record already being present in the domain, thus violating the causality property.
+Unique Token collision leading to an unassociated but matching Validation Record already being present in the domain, thus breaking the required causal relationship between token issuance and its appearance in the DNS.
 * H2.
 Cross-User vulnerabilities leading to a Unique Token issued to one User being leveraged by a different User, due to vulnerabilities in how an Application Service Provider or Intermediary implements Domain Control Validation.
 * H3.
 Network and DNS based attacks leading to an Application Service Provider's validation system being tricked into believing that a valid Validation Record containing the Unique Token is present.
-When DNS resolutions are not authenticated, this may be due to on-path network attackers, network attackers inserting themselves on-path (e.g., {{RFC7132}}), or other DNS protocol attacks (see {{RFC3833}}).
+When DNS resolutions are not authenticated, this may be carried out by attackers already on the network path, by attackers that insert themselves on-path (e.g., through routing attacks {{RFC7132}}), or through other DNS protocol attacks (see {{RFC3833}}).
+For example, an attacker could request a challenge for a domain they do not control and, rather than publishing the Validation Record, inject forged responses to the Application Service Provider's validation queries (for instance by poisoning the resolver's cache or from an on-path position).
+Because the Application Service Provider supplied the Unique Token to the attacker when issuing the challenge, the attacker can place that token in the forged response; absent DNSSEC, the Application Service Provider cannot distinguish the forged answer from a record genuinely published in the zone, and so concludes that a valid Validation Record is present when it is not.
+These attacks are addressed by the DNSSEC-related mitigations in {{dnssec-validation}}.
 * H4.
 DNS Administrator errors, including human factor issues, leading to a Validation Record being unintentionally added or unintentionally persisting.
 * H5.
 Confusion over the scope of a Validation Record resulting in broader privileges being granted to the User than was intended by the DNS Administrator.
 This is discussed more below in {{scope}}.